yyai326/jekyll-theme-conference/Abstract_submission/index.md

 - Published works are also eligible for submission, provided that journal or conference policies allow such presentations.

 ## Way of Submission
-Please submit your abstract via <span style = "color:red">ToDo</span>
+Please submit your abstract via [Indico](https://indico.ibs.re.kr/event/1150/).
+You will need to create an account on the Indico platform if you do not already have one.

-## Important Dates
-Abstract submission deadline: March 22, 2026
-Notification of acceptance: May 10, 2026